These keto truffles are wonderfully chocolaty and decadent. Made with just four ingredients, they are surprisingly easy to make at home.

 - A pinch of cinnamon is nice if you like the combination of chocolate and cinnamon.

-- You can use even darker chocolate - such as Lindt 90%.
+- You can use even darker chocolate, such as Lindt Excellence 90%.
 It's really a matter of personal preference.

-- Add half a teaspoon of coconut extract and coat the truffles in shredded coconut.
+- Add half a teaspoon of coconut extract and coat the truffles with shredded coconut.

 These truffles are wonderful all on their own.
-Sometimes when I host I make a big platter of cheeses, strawberries, and these truffles.
-It's gorgeous and very tasty.
+My husband and I love having one or two as our after-dinner dessert.
+Sometimes, when I host, I make a platter of cheeses, roasted nuts, strawberries, and these truffles.
+It's gorgeous and very, very tasty.

-These truffles should last for three days on the counter, in an airtight container.
-For longer storage, and up to a week, it's best to refrigerate them.
+Unless your kitchen is very warm, these truffles should last for up to three days in an airtight container on the counter.
+For longer storage, up to a week, it's best to refrigerate them in an airtight container.
+I don't recommend freezing them.

 Recipe Card